David Montgomery Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- In his five career matchups against the Vikings, Montgomery averaged 74.4 rushing yards per game, 5.9 more yards than his over/under in Sunday's game.
+- Montgomery averaged 74.4 rushing yards per game over his five career matchups against the Vikings, 2.9 more yards than his over/under in Sunday's game.

-- In two of five games against the Vikings Montgomery has rushed for a touchdown, and had multiple TDs in one of those two games.
+- Montgomery has had a rushing touchdown in two games against the Vikings, and had multiple TDs in one of those games.

-- The Vikings give up 133.3 yards per game on the ground, the NFL's 27th-ranked rush defense.

-- The Vikings have conceded 15 rushing touchdowns, 19th in the league.
+- Montgomery and the Bears will face off against the NFL's 19th-ranked defense in terms of rushing touchdowns conceded (15).

 Recent Performances

-- In last week's matchup against the Giants, Montgomery carried the ball 22 times for 64 yards and scored two touchdowns.
+- In last week's matchup with the Giants, Montgomery rushed for 64 yards on 22 carries while scoring two touchdowns on the ground.

+- He tacked on two receptions for 17 yards in the passing game.

-- Montgomery has rushed for 169 yards on 61 carries (56.3 yards per game) with three touchdowns on the ground in his last three games.
+- Montgomery has 169 rushing yards (56.3 ypg) on 61 carries with three touchdowns during his last three games.

 Montgomery's Chicago Teammates